jessiebe/mosfet-rs/README.md

-# Libre OpAMP Rust
+# MOSFET Rust

-This project is a fork of the open-source implementation of the Open Agent Management Protocol (OpAMP) client library originally developed by New Relic: github.com/newrelic/otel-opamp-rs.
+This project is a fork of the open-source implementation of the Open Agent Management Protocol (OpAMP) client library originally developed by New Relic and originally published at https://github.com/newrelic/otel-opamp-rs.

 The protocol provides a network protocol for remote management of agents, aiming to transmit observability metrics in a reliable and efficient manner.
 Leveraging the performance and memory safety features inherent to Rust, this fork takes it a step further by making the client library vendor-independend.

+The name MOSFET is a nod to the OpAMP terminilogy as used in electrical engineering.

  # Why Fork

 This vendor-independent version emerges from several key motivations:

 This fork allows us to tailor the software to meet diverse needs that the original version may not have addressed and offers an environment for experimentation with novel features and methodologies, potentially leading to advancements beyond the scope of the original project.

 Our vendor-independent stance encourages wider community engagement and contributions, from all vendors and individual open source contributors fostering a robust and superior software project.

 This project is not affiliated with New Relic and the fork has been created under the rights granted by the Apache 2.0 License under which the original code has been published.